 If your nails have pits, craters, or small white spots or lines, it could be an early sign of alopecia.
 Red nails or brittle nails can also be a warning sign for hair loss.

 These are a few tell-tale signs of alopecia.
-Spotting them on time can help you treat it quickly.
+Spotting them on time can help you treat them quickly.
 Scroll down to learn more about this condition.

 Do I Have Alopecia?